 - Keep a log book of problems and failures that occur so you can avoid or prevent them in the next planting season.
 Note successful techniques and varieties for consideration next season.

-- Eat "high on the hog" this month and in July and preserve enough to last during the winter months ahead.
+- Eat "high on the hog" in June and July and preserve enough to last during the winter months ahead.

-- Clean off rows of early crops as soon 005C as they are through bearing and use rows for replanting or keep them fallow for fall crops.
-5D53
+- Clean off rows of early crops as soon as they are through bearing and use rows for replanting or keep them fallow for fall crops.

 - Water as needed.